-4 Staying and delivering for women and girls in Afghanistan, UN Women, 2022
+$^{^{\}rm 2}$ Staying and delivering for women and girls in Afghanistan, UN Women, 2022

-It is assumed that: the priorities included in the 2022 interim strategy and the 2022 AWP are relevant and realistic; there will be continued challenges in engaging with the de-facto authorities in Afghanistan to enhance the space, safety and resources that are available to the UN and other humanitarian and development actors; the de-facto authorities will permit UN Women to implement critical activities to inform and protect women and girls and promote alternative sources of livelihoods; and implementing programmes through INGOs and CSOs will ensure that UN Women's relevance and mandate to 'Stay and deliver' is operationalised, with no direct funding/resource support to the members of the de-facto authorities and/or its members in the UN sanctions list.
+It is assumed that: the priorities included in the 2022 interim strategy and the 2022 AWP are relevant and realistic; there will be continued challenges in engaging with the de-facto authorities in Afghanistan to enhance the space, safety, and resources that are available to the UN and other humanitarian and development actors; the de-facto authorities will permit UN Women to implement critical activities to inform and protect women and girls and promote alternative sources of livelihoods; and implementing programmes through INGOs and CSOs will ensure that UN Women's relevance and mandate to 'Stay and deliver' is operationalised, with no direct funding/resource support to the members of the de-facto authorities and/or its members in the UN sanctions list.

-It is further assumed that UN Women is able to maintain a field presence and ensure sustaining local level engagement for negotiating access to implement programmes to meet the need of Afghan women and girls, as well as build partnerships with other UN entities at sub national level (including and local stakeholders.
-While women economic empowerment activities have slowed down considerably with the closure of women-led businesses and the ban on women to engage in work-related activities, there remains scope to work within the system to promote livelihood opportunities for women.
+It is further assumed that UN Women is able to maintain a field presence and ensure sustaining a local level engagement for negotiating access to implement programmes to meet the need of Afghan women and girls, as well as build partnerships with other UN entities at sub national level (including local stakeholders).
+While women economic empowerment activities have slowed down considerably with the closure of women-led businesses and the restrictions on women to engage in work-related activities, there remains scope to work within the system to promote livelihood opportunities for women.
 There may also be challenges in the recruitment and retaining of Afghan staff in positions that are critical to UN Women programmes.
 Particularly for Afghan nationals, this may pose a significant safety and security risk.

-The project rationale is thus firstly that UN Women remains well-placed to deliver on its mandate to promote gender equality within the UN system in Afghanistan and lead interventions protecting women and girls from violence.
-Violence against women and girls is one of the most prevalent forms of human rights violations, which women and girls experience on a daily basis in Afghanistan.
+The project rationale is thus firstly that UN Women remains well placed to deliver on its mandate to promote gender equality within the UN system in Afghanistan and lead interventions protecting women and girls from violence.
+Violence against women and girls is one of the most prevalent forms of human rights violations in Afghanistan.
 Secondly, there is a need to continue to promote women's rights to livelihoods, especially the livelihood of women-headed households.
 Many women have reported job loss since 15 August 2021, due to new restrictions on women's mobility and conditions on their participation in the public sphere.
 Thirdly, support to UN Women is a tangible demonstration of the priority attached by Denmark, alongside other members of the international community, to gender equality as a key policy principle in the current environment in Afghanistan.
 As part of this, there is also an urgency in preserving the existence and role of women's CSOs.
+This represents a further argument for channelling Danish funding directly to UN Women, as opposed to only via the STFA.